Buses from Singapore to Kuala Lumpur

 How long does it take to get from Singapore to Kuala Lumpur by bus?

-On this route, Billion Stars Express offers the fastest service.
-StarMart SG buses usually take the longest time to complete the journey.
+On this route, KKKL Travel and Tours offers the fastest service.
+StarMart Express buses usually take the longest time to complete the journey.

 Remember, though, that tickets offering the shortest travel time are normally the most expensive ones.
 Yet it pays to spend a bit more to ensure your bus goes direct without additional stops and uses highways instead of local roads.